Public Works Audit

 Mosaic's Project Goals included:

 - Get the parks back into shape after the department was disbanded in 2010

 - Determine how to catch up on street repairs

 - Explore any and all financing and grant options

 - Assess Public Works leadership and strategy, as well as processes and staffing

 - Create long term forecast, provide improvement recommendations, and develop a plan incorporating all of the above.

 The analysis results proved to be very favorable for the department's work efficiencies and management competencies.
 However, the findings indicated due to the severity of the financial strain on all Public Works departments, operating levies for roadway resurfacing and park system maintenance are needed to adequately serve the community in the future.

 Mosaic's audit findings were presented to the Board of Trustees in a publicly held work session on June 2, 2015.
 The Board of Trustees held public input meetings on June 30th and July 16th to gain valuable feedback from the community regarding services provided to the residents of Miami Township.
-The audit presentation can be reviewed below.
+The audit presentation can be viewed by clicking Here.